allegroai/clearml/docs/clearml-task.md

 ### Launching a job from a repository

 We will be launching this [script](https://github.com/allegroai/trains/blob/master/examples/frameworks/scikit-learn/sklearn_matplotlib_example.py) on a remote machine.
 The following are the command-line options we will be using:
-- First, we have to give the experiment a name and select a project (`--project examples --name remote_test`)
+1. Give the experiment a name and select a project, for example: `--project examples --name remote_test`
-- Then, we select the repository with our code.
-If we do not specify branch / commit, it will take the latest commit from the master branch (`--repo https://github.com/allegroai/clearml.git`)
+2. Select the repository with our code.
+If we do not specify branch / commit, it will take the latest commit from the master branch, for example: `--repo https://github.com/allegroai/clearml.git`
-- Lastly, we need to specify which script in the repository needs to be run (`--script examples/frameworks/scikit-learn/sklearn_matplotlib_example.py`)
+3. Specify which script in the repository needs to be run, for example: `--script examples/frameworks/scikit-learn/sklearn_matplotlib_example.py`
 Notice that by default, the execution working directory will be the root of the repository.
 If we need to change it, add `--cwd <folder>`

 If we additionally need to pass an argument to our scripts, use the `--args` switch.